anyarcherty/Adult-Census-Income/README.md

       Classification algorithms:

       `K-nearest-neighborhood`, `Support Vector Machine`, `Logistic Regression`, `Random Forest`, `Navie Bayes`, `Decision Tree`, `Adaboost Decision Tree`

+   * Ensemble Learning

+        Each instance of training and test data is classified 0 (corresponding to less or equal than 50K dollars annually) or 1 (corresponding to greater than 50K annually) using the learned classifiers.
+Final prediction is made by taking a majority vote model among the predictions of these classifiers

 #### 1.4 Model Comparsion